Technology

 Universal Serial Bus / USB

-Multiple proprietary digital radio transceivers from TI/Chipcon, Micrel & Atmel
+Multiple proprietary digital radio transceivers from Silicon Labs, Nordic, TI/Chipcon, Micrel & Atmel

 Serial Line Internet Protocol (SLIP) & Point-to-Point Protocol (PPP)